19hours/sg-statutes/Acts/Supreme Court of Judicature Act.md

 (a) the Chief Justice;

-(b) the vice-presidents of the Court of Appeal, who among themselves shall rank according to the priority of their respective appointments as vice-presidents;
+(b) the Vice‑Presidents of the Court of Appeal, who among themselves shall rank according to the priority of their respective appointments as Vice‑Presidents;

+[Act 42 of 2014 wef 01/01/2015]

-(c) the Judges of Appeal (other than vice-presidents), who among themselves shall rank according to the priority of their respective appointments; and
+(c) the Judges of Appeal (other than Vice‑Presidents), who among themselves shall rank according to the priority of their respective appointments; and

+[Act 42 of 2014 wef 01/01/2015]

 (d) the Judges of the High Court, who among themselves shall rank according to the priority of their respective appointments.